-Components

-PostgreSQL

-PostgreSQL is an open source object-relational database system that uses and extends structured query language (SQL) combined with many features that can store and scale complex data workloads.
-It comes with many features aimed to help developers build applications, administrators to protect data integrity and build fault-tolerant environments, and help you manage your data no matter how big or small the dataset.

-PostGIS

-PostGIS is a spatial database extender for PostgreSQL object-relational database.
-It adds support for geospatial objects, for instance, allowing location queries to be run in SQL.

-GeoServer

-GeoServer is an open source server for sharing geospatial data.
-It is designed for interoperability, allowing publishing data from any spatial source using open standards.
-GeoServer implements OGC (Open Geospatial Consortium) protocols such as Web Feature Service (WFS), Web Map Service (WMS), and Web Coverage Service (WCS).
-Additional formats and publication options are available as extensions including Web Processing Service (WPS), and Web Map Tile Service (WMTS).

-ncWMS

-ncWMS is a WMS for geospatial data stored in CF-compliant NetCDF files.
-The intention is to create a WMS that requires minimal configuration: the source data files should already contain most of the necessary metadata. ncWMS is developed and maintained by the Reading e-Science Centre at the University of Reading, UK.

-GeoNetwork

-GeoNetwork is a catalogue application to manage geospatial data.
-It provides powerful metadata editing and search functions as well as an interactive web map viewer.
-It is currently used in several SDI initiatives across the world and it is compliant with multiple metadata formats, e.g., European INSPIRE Directive[6].

-Proprietary MSDI

 Chapter 2: Role of the Hydrographic Office and MSDI

 2.1 Traditional Role of the Hydrographic Office

-All HOs depend on data provided by third parties, but most think and operate in terms of products.
-The creation of nautical products requires an assessment of source information for product relevance.
+Traditionally, most HOs operate in terms of product and require data provided by multiple sources both internally and externally from third parties.
+The creation of nautical products for example requires an assessment of source information for product relevance.
 Having determined source information is relevant, the information, or data, is decomposed into an appropriate data model, perhaps into different features with associated attributes or metadata.
 Oftentimes, HOs will even use a common centralized hydrographic database to store the source information.
 However, the output is still a generalized product, albeit provided as data sets.
 The delivery of these data sets is on a cell-by-cell basis, characterized by scale or spatial extent, therefore restricted in use by their design.

 Most HOs focus on supplying products to a narrow sector of navigational users.
 The driving force is navigational safety, often via governmental mandate, with any additional use, being an opportunistic spin-off.
 The opportunity to service a wider user community (outside of navigation) has been overlooked in the past but now needs to be seriously considered.
 The imperative to engage with this much wider community of users has grown with the demand for access to marine and maritime geospatial data from commerce, government, academia and the citizen.